rwxrob/notes/Cycling/2025 daily routine.md

 I can make up any missing work stuff on the weekend.

 The hardest part of this is missing the morning work hours.
 We often have a meeting or two between 10am and noon.
-One of them I can actually take while
+One of them I can actually take while on the bike ride because I just have to listen in.
+Others I have to be home for so will have to cut the ride on those days a bit short.
+Most of my work team work their hardest and most collaboratively from noon to six at night and sometimes work until 8pm my time.
+Since Doris normally doesn't come home until 7pm this works out fine and makes the best use of that time until she gets home.

+Someone will look at the 35 hours of slow riding a week and start to wonder what is wrong with me.